weetinygit/Romibo-V8/README.rst

 Romibo-V8
 =========

-Open-source code used for Romibo-V8

-This code is based on the tutorial at:
+Romibo is a socially assistive robot, designed to engage and encourage young learners.

-It uses the $9 computer C.H.I.P (which is really cheap compared to the peripherals!)
+Romibo-V8 is based off the $9 computer C.H.I.P (which is really cheap!)

+This repo effortlessly runs the command lines needed to get Romibo-V8 up and running.

+For the full tutorial, visit http://